-- Former Vice President of the U.S. branch of the World Assembly of Muslim Youth
+- Former board member of the U.S. branch of the World Assembly of Muslim Youth

-Ibrahim Abdullah is the former Vice President of the U.S. branch of the World Assembly of Muslim Youth (WAMY), a self-described Saudi-based charity (with chapters in 55 countries) that has long been suspected of having ties to terrorism.
+Born in 1963, Ibrahim Abdullah is a former board member of the U.S. branch of the World Assembly of Muslim Youth (WAMY).

 A native of Saudi Arabia, Abdullah moved to Alexandria, Virginia as a young adult and earned his doctorate from George Mason University in May 2004.
 That same month, federal agents arrested him on immigration charges, alleging that he had violated his student visa by accepting thousands of dollars in “wages or other compensation” from WAMY since 1999.